Abstract

 Abtract

 This paper examines whether short-term exposure to foreign nationals fosters long-term international cooperation.
 We explore this question within the context of forced labor in Germany during World War II, exploiting that the distribution of foreign workers across German counties was not determined by prior migration patterns or existing ties.
-Using a gravity model, we find that a greater presence of foreign workers of a given nationality increases the number of firm links between German counties and the workers' countries of origin in the postwar period.
-However, this effect persists only when ties are institutionalized via town twinnings.
+Estimating a gravity model, we find that a greater presence of foreign workers of a given nationality increases the number of firm links between German counties and the workers' countries of origin in the postwar period.
+However, this effect persists only when ties are institutionalized via formal town partnerships.
 These findings show that even coercive, short-term contact can foster lasting international cooperation when embedded in formal institutions.

 Presentations